-The construction phase of the Bakersfield to Palmdale Project Section of the HSR system would result in a net decrease in annual water consumption of approximately 52 percent of the existing water usage for the project footprint.
+The construction phase of the Bakersfield to Palmdale Project Section of the HSR system would result in a net decrease in annual water consumption of approximately 58 percent of the existing water usage for the project footprint.
 This information is summarized in Table 8.

-In addition, operation and maintenance of the HSR system at final build-out would result in a net decrease of water usage rates over existing water usage rates within the project footprint to less than 5 percent of the current water usage.
-Water usage would decrease at the HSR Build Alternatives, the Bakersfield Station-F Street (Locally Generated Alternative), the Palmdale Station, and the Avenue M LMF Zone, but would increase at the Bakersfield Station-Hybrid Alternative and the Lancaster North B MOWF.
+In addition, operation and maintenance of the HSR system at final build-out would result in a net decrease of water usage rates over existing water usage rates within the project footprint to just over 5 percent of the current water usage.
+Water usage would decrease at the HSR Build Alternatives, the Bakersfield Station-F Street (Locally Generated Alternative), the Palmdale Station, and the Avenue M LMF/MOWF, but would increase at the Lancaster North B MOWF.